canjs/canjs/docs/can-guides/introduction/technical.md

 });
 ```

-### Object oriented and functional
+### Object-oriented and functional

-CanJS's observables produce data types that are easy for others to consume,
+CanJS’s observables produce data types that are easy for others to consume,
 but can be implemented with the rigor of declarative programming.
 This is
-accomplished by combining the benefits of object oriented programming,
+accomplished by combining the benefits of object-oriented programming,
 functional programming, and functional reactive programming.

 [Functional programming](https://en.wikipedia.org/wiki/Functional_programming), which is a